Fund HOA Reserves: How to Fund a Condominium or Townhome

 Share on

-A critical position that every board member is in is managing and supporting the HOA reserve fund.
+Every board member has a critical responsibility to manage and support the HOA Reserve Fund.
 Even when it seems impossible, discouraging, or outright unnecessary, its very purpose and best practices proves all of that wrong.
 Let’s peel back the curtain and see how HOA reserve funding is achieved with careful strategy and tools that work.
 We’ll cover real-life examples of two community associations – a townhome and a condo – so you can see how complete HOA reserve funding is done from start to finish, right from the experts!

 What is Your HOA Reserve Fund

-At its core, an HOA reserve fund is like a holding pot for the community, used for future repairs and replacements of important common area components, from roofs to roads.
-A well-funded reserve fund minimizes the need for special assessments, stabilizing dues over time, and enables your community to handle expected AND unexpected expenses easily.
+At its core, an HOA reserve fund is like a holding pot for the community, used for collect funds to offset ongoing deterioration to important common area components, from roofs to roads.
+A well-funded reserve fund minimizes the need for special assessments, stabilizes dues over time, and enables your community to handle expected easily.

 How to Fund a HOA Townhome